Social media and political communication in the United States: Immigrant Perceptions in Donald Trump's 2016 Campaign

 Public opinion over the topic of immigration is motivated by how much one perceives the issue of immigration to be important enough to be the main reason they vote.
 For instance, right-wing populism in Western Europe has benefitted from having an anti-immigrant platform, leading to an increase in electoral support.
 In the United States, Alexander Kustov found that voters who held strong anti-immigrant beliefs, thought anti-immigration politics to be most important.
 In 2016, anti-immigration preferences was most salient compared to people who were pro-immigrant.
 However, public opinion has demonstrated that there are more people who support pro-immigration reforms and policy, yet there are more people who find anti-immigration to the main factor that drives them to vote.

 In 2018, a study by the Pew Research Center concluded that news outlets and Twitter (now X) significantly fueled the topic of immigration.
 On Twitter, the topic of immigration was published the most by prominent news outlets such as the NYTimes and CNN.
 The communication of immigration had also trickled into Trump's presidency and was continuously published throughout Twitter.
-Trump's campaign platform and administration promoted anti-immigrant policies- during Trump's campaign to Presidency, he promised to shut down entry of Muslims into the United States.
+Trump's campaign platform and administration promoted anti-immigrant policies- during Trump's campaign to presidency, he promised to shut down entry of Muslims into the United States.
 By the time he came into office, he signed an executive order banning Muslims from entering the country.

 2020 presidential election

 During the 2020 presidential election, the use of social media by candidates, campaigns, and other stakeholders was considerable, playing an even larger role than in previous presidential races.
 The 2020 election took place during the rise of COVID-19.
 Thus, candidates had to rely on social media for campaigning more than they did in the past.
 The two main candidates in this election were Donald Trump Republican candidate and Joe Biden Democratic candidate.
 The Trump campaign spent $48.7 million and the Biden campaign spent $45.4 million on Facebook ads alone.
 Other candidates, such as Kanye West and Andrew Yang also generated large amounts of buzz on social media.
 During the 2020 election Kanye West put out a fake tweet stating that he beating both Donald Trump Republican candidate and Joe Biden Democratic candidate.
-During the 2020 election, Andrew Yang used social media as his primary way of campaigning due to the fact that his demographic of voters was younger individuals.
-Andrew Yang also gained the most amount of social media followers during the 2020 election compared to any other candidate.
+During the 2020 election, Andrew Yang used social media as his primary way of campaigning because his demographic of voters was younger individuals.
+Andrew Yang also gained the most social media followers during the 2020 election compared to any other candidate.